qe201020335/RankedPlaylist/README.md

 4. After genearting a playlist, you can download the songs using [PlaylistManager](https://github.com/rithik-b/PlaylistManager).

 ## Standalone Version
-Use this is you are playing the quest version of Beat Saber!
+Use this if you are playing the quest version of Beat Saber!

 1. Download the **standalone** one from the [latest release](https://github.com/qe201020335/RankedPlaylist/releases/latest).
 2. Extract the archive and run `RankedPlaylistGenerator.exe`.